2022 Stock Car Pro Series: Championship standings

 Points are awarded for each race at an event to the driver/s of a car that completed at least 75% of the race distance and was running at the completion of the race.
 Before the last round, the four worst results are discarded.
+Races in which a driver has been disqualified cannot be discarded.
 The second race of each event is held with partially reversed top ten grid.